-Gaining control over bladder and bowels is a developmental stage and, quite simply, the earlier you start the more accidents you will have to deal with.
+Gaining control over our bladder and bowels is a developmental stage and, quite simply, the earlier you start, the more accidents you will have to deal with.
 This is not a race and getting your child “dry” sooner or later than your friend’s child does not define you as a good or bad parent.
-Our grandparents always planned to manage this stage during “the spring and summer closest to the 2nd birthday” and this is still a good time to start.
+Our grandparents always planned to manage this stage during “the spring and summer closest to the second birthday” and this is still a good time to start.
 If in doubt, however, wait a little.

 Nighttime dryness comes later and 1 in 10 ten-year-olds regularly wet the bed so do not expect too much too soon or you’ll set yourself, and your child, up for failure.
 It is not always easy to spot clues as to readiness but it can be helpful if your child has some simple language skills so can ask for the potty or for help to wipe.
-With the advent of “feel-dry,” disposable nappies toddlers have stopped being so aware, as they used to be in Terry nappies, that they have had a wee.
+With the advent of “feel-dry,” disposable nappies, toddlers have stopped being so aware, as they used to be in Terry nappies, that they have had a wee.

 This means that waiting until they can tell you that they feel wet as a sign that they are ready to go into pants is no longer a reliable measure.
 So you might simply need to pick a good week when you have little else happening in your life, cross your fingers and just get cracking.

 How should I support my child with potty training?